Stankim/Cp1-Office-Space-Allocation/README.md

 ```
 ### Tests.

-To run nosetests ensure that you are within the *virtual environment* and have the following installed:
+To run Pytest ensure that you are within the *virtual environment* and have the following installed:

 1. *Pytest*